yaph/z3lstore/README.rst

 README
 ======

-A flask app to display products from a Zazzle store, for an example see `Geeksta Store`_.
+A flask application to display products from a Zazzle store, for an example see `Geeksta Store`_.

 TODOs